 30.06.13.
 Flooded basement on demolition site by quake trashed, closed, abandoned, old Bus Exchange, Colombo St

 30.06.13.
-Colombo St SE view of fence cordon closed Lichfield St. Demolition site left, old Council bldg middle, The Frontrunner right.
+Colombo St, SE view, fence cordon closed Lichfield St. Demolition site left, old Council bldg middle, The Frontrunner right.
 Old Council bldg was demolished for the new Bus Exchange, opened May 2015

 30.06.13.
-Colombo St E view of fence cordon closed Lichfield St. Closed, old Bus Exchange left, demolition sites & abandoned bldgs right
+Colombo St, E view, fence cordon closed Lichfield St. Closed, old Bus Exchange left, demolition sites & abandoned bldgs right

 30.06.13.
 Colombo St / Lichfield crossing, N view up Colombo St. Some bldgs reopened left, incl Ballantynes by sky bridge.
 Fence cordoned demolition site & abandoned, old Bus Exchange right

 I returned to my car & texted Leah to come & see reopened Cathedral Sq.
-When we both returned to Cathedral Sq the west side cordon fencing was gone, so citizens could once again circle Christchurch Cathedral, unmolested by cordon fencing, glowering security, NZDF soldiers & cops, already lurking in their Cathedral Sq kiosk, cop car parked alongside.
+When we both returned to Cathedral Sq the W side cordon fencing was gone, so citizens could once again circle Christ Church Cathedral, unmolested by cordon fencing, glowering security, NZDF soldiers & cops, already lurking in their Cathedral Sq kiosk, cop car parked alongside.

 Two years, four months post 22.02.11 quake, Colombo St in the CBD was mostly demolition sites, abandoned bldgs & a few reopened shops like Ballantynes.
 Rebuilds had a long way to go.
-Although CERA had dictatorial powers, its Blueprint didn't have any retail rebuilds on main street, Colombo St. What a blunder!
+CERA Blueprint didn't have any retail rebuilds on main street, Colombo St.

 Meanwhile developers by Restart Cashel Mall squabbled & did next to nothing.
-The perfect place for a retail centre was by The Crossing, east side of Colombo St, stretching towards Manchester St past Hotel Grand Chancellor, Holiday Inn & Westpac demolition sites.
+The perfect place for a retail centre was by The Crossing, E side of Colombo St, stretching towards Manchester St, past Hotel Grand Chancellor, Holiday Inn & Westpac demolition sites.
 The area was a vast demolition site awaiting retail development.

-The Crossing 2015: Cashel Mall had several retail developments including The Crossing, Colombo St; ANZ Centre, NE corner Cashel St / Colombo St, opposite The Crossing; BNZ Centre, NW corner Cashel St / Colombo St, by Restart Cashel Mall, opposite Ballantynes.
+The Crossing 2015: Cashel Mall had several retail developments including The Crossing, Colombo St; ANZ Centre, NE cnr Cashel St / Colombo St, opp The Crossing; BNZ Centre, NW cnr Cashel St / Colombo St, by Restart Cashel Mall, opp Ballantynes.
 They formed a retail hub together with The Terrace development further up Cashel Mall by Bridge of Remembrance, Oxford Tce.
 Between new retail developments both sides of Colombo St, Restart Cashel Mall container shops & abandoned Pagoda Court were in limbo.

 30.06.13.
-Cathedral Sq view of serial quake trashed, cordoned Christchurch Cathedral.
-Abandoned Millennium Hotel behind
+Cathedral Sq view, serial quake trashed, cordoned Christ Church Cathedral.
+Abandoned Millennium Hotel (Distinction Hotel) behind

 30.06.13.
-Cathedral Sq view of serial quake trashed, cordoned Christchurch Cathedral & bordering hotels: Novotel & Rendezvous Hotel (Pacific Tower) left, Heritage Hotel & Millennium Hotel right
+Cathedral Sq view, serial quake trashed, cordoned Christ Church Cathedral & bordering hotels: Novotel & Rendezvous Hotel (Pacific Tower) left, Heritage Hotel & Millennium Hotel (Distinction Hotel) right

 30.06.13.
-Cathedral Sq view of serial quake trashed, cordoned Christchurch Cathedral W facade
+Cathedral Sq view, W facade, serial quake trashed, cordoned, Christ Church Cathedral

 The Star Fri 28.06.13, MOTORISTS GO POTTY: "SCIRT planning manager Angus Bargh said SCIRT had about 130-150 'active' work sites with more than 80 detours on the network.